 ISOW is a student-led and student-funded humanitarian initiative at Wilfrid Laurier University.
 ISOW seeks to meaningfully respond to the devastating impacts of war by providing full scholarships to students from conflict areas.
 We also seek to educate Laurier students about the impacts of international conflicts by promoting intercultural learning and globally-engaged citizenship.

 Our vision is to foster genuine intercultural learning and effective global citizenship by bringing together minds from around the world.

 Our mission is to promote active student engagement through the study of the human realities of international conflict today as well as to provide scholarships to international students affected by conflict.

-ISOW’s story began in the winter months of 2013 in a small first-year seminar at Wilfrid Laurier University, where students were finishing up their final projects designed to engage the ongoing Israeli-Palestinian conflict.
-One of these proposals included having Laurier partner with Daughters for Life, a foundation that works to give young women affected by conflict in the Middle East a university education.
+ISOW’s story began in the winter months of 2013 in a small first-year seminar at Wilfrid Laurier University, where students were finishing up their final projects that were designed to engage students on of the ongoing Israeli-Palestinian conflict.
+One of these proposals included having Laurier partner with the Daughters for Life Foundation, an organization that works to give young women affected by conflict in the Middle East a university education abroad.

-Within a few months, several students who had been part of the original seminar came together with others to translate the project into a student club that could facilitate the proposed partnership.
-Through countless meetings, student campaigning, and recruitment of additional members, the student club was able to realize its vision through two key developments in early 2015: an agreement with Daughters for Life to sponsor two young women starting in September 2015; and a student levy which was to provide the financial support for these incoming scholars as well as more students in the future.
+Within a few months, several students who had been part of the original seminar came together with others to develop the project into a student club that could facilitate the proposed partnership.
+Through countless meetings, student campaigning, and recruitment of additional members, the student club was able to realize its vision through two key developments in early 2015: an agreement with Daughters for Life to sponsor two young women starting in September 2015; and undergraduate and graduate student levies which were established to provide the financial support for these incoming Scholars as well as to support more students in the future.

 Have a question or inquiry?
 Send us an email.